Trio of Raccoons in Tree

 As I drove down the auto tour road at Sequoyah National Wildlife Refuge in Oklahoma, my eyes caught sight of three Raccoons perched in a tree.

 A Great Blue Heron with a fish in Oklahoma’s Sequoyah National Wildlife Refuge.
-I describe the heron’s appearance, hunting skills, adaptable diet, and more.
+I describe the heron’s hunting skills, and adaptable diet.